 - Add onion and cook 4-5 minutes or until softened.
 (Reduce heat if they begin to brown).
 Remove from heat.

 - Stir to combine, turn on to medium-high heat and bring to a boil.
-Reduce heat to low and simmer, stirring occasionally.
+Reduce heat to low and simmer covered, stirring occasionally.

 - Serve hot and optionally top with sour cream, minced cilantro or tortilla strips.